pymor/pymor/docs/source/developer_docs.md

 source venv/bin/activate
 ```

-Then, it may be necessary to upgrade `pip`, `setuptools`, and `wheel`:
+Then, it may be necessary to upgrade `pip`:

 ```
-pip install -U pip setuptools wheel
+pip install -U pip
 ```

 Finally, make an editable installation of pyMOR with minimal dependencies: